aflemm/make-the-final/content/submit.md

 Be sure to provide me as much context for when Vic said this, I won't post anything I cannot verify in the recorded broadcast.

+When you make a submission, I would like to attribute the post to you.
+If you agree, I'll add your name and optionally a link to your twitter/instagram/etc. to the published post.

+Thanks! 😃

 {{< rawhtml >}}
 <form
   class="bg-gray white ph2 pv2"